Give a gift with great sentiment by turning old family recipe cards into thoughtful gifts.

 To make the process of transferring your handwritten recipes into printable format, I’ve discovered these pretty templates that you can purchase for a low price through Etsy: (Click on picture to see the details.

-Have a recipe cards printed on dish towels
+Have handwritten recipe cards printed on dish towels

 I absolutely love handwritten recipes!
 Just opening up my recipe file and seeing my Mom’s precise handwriting floods me with memories and thankfulness for her.
 (She is in glory now.)
 A person’s handwriting is a part of their unique personality, and I just love how no two are exactly alike.